zzonyo/trust-docs-test/source/index.html.md

    - end_time: value range is [(current day - 90 days)，above++)，if the end_time is greater than the current time, use current time; if start_time is filled，the end_time shall be greater than start_time.
 The system will use current time by default.
 - if from_id is not filled and the query direction is prev, query from back to front from the end time; if from_id is not filled and the query direction is next, query from front to back from the start time.
 Query financial records with creation time greater than or equal to the start time but less than or equal to the end time.
 - if start_time, end_time and from_id all filled in，query according to from_id (but the data must between start_time and end_time)
-- Regardless of whether the query direction is prev or next, the data returned is in reverse order of creation time.
+- Regardless the query direction is prev or next, the data returned is reverse sorted by id.
 - If the value of start_time or end_time filled in is not within the value range, the system will report that the parameter is invalid.
 - Only data within 90 days are available to query.
 - It needs contract_code parameter for request in cross margin mode when query the trading financial records of a certain contract market.
 And it not need contract_code parameter in other scenarios.